nicozanf/EmailRelay/README.md

 ## Attributions

 The source program is developed by Graeme Walker on https://sourceforge.net/projects/emailrelay/.
 The Dockerfile is mainly taken from https://github.com/NMichas/EmailRelay but updated to the latest source programs and Alpine version.
-Now it can also run on RaspberryPi, by to cross-compiling made on Ubuntu with a command like:
+Now it can also run on RaspberryPi, by cross-compiling made on Ubuntu with a command like:

 ```
 docker buildx build -t  nicozanf/emailrelay:2.3-0 --platform linux/amd64,linux/arm64,linux/arm/v7 --push .